CoorpAcademy/components/packages/@coorpacademy-nova-icons/README.md

 <br/>

 ### Adding an icon - final steps
-- Drag and drop your SVG file into a collection
+- Drag and drop your SVG file into a collection (in iconJar)
 - Export the new updated iconjar collection (be careful to have the same name when you export, to erase the old one)
 - Add the brand new svg icon's path into `icons.js` file that's in root project (if you're SVG has a color and you want to keep it, you can add the property: `replaceColors: false`)
 - Generate the component using `yarn prepare`